johanhammar/johanhammar/README.md

 #### Work :hammer:

-I work at Volvofinans Bank as a software engineer
+I work at Ziklo Bank as a software engineer

 #### Get in touch :mailbox: